Experience the Difference that Comprehensive Chinese Pulse Diagnosis and Over 50,000 Patient Visits Makes

 Chinese medicine has a particular view on foods.
 We will encourage you to eat foods that will help and avoid foods that will cause problems.
 What we recommend you eat will depend on what our diagnosis of your organ health is.

 - Improved blood flow for improved health

 - Deep relaxation due to your body’s natural endorphin release

 - We’re treating both the symptom and the root cause at the same time

 You’ll often feel the needle when initially inserted, but only for a few seconds.
 Very occasionally some minor bleeding, swelling or a small bruise might appear where the needle was.
 But this is not painful and will clear soon enough.

-No, only health professionals registered as acupuncturists (or GPs with endorsement) with AHPRA can provide you acupuncture in Melbourne.
+No, only health professionals registered as acupuncturists (or GPs with endorsement) with AHPRA can provide you acupuncture.
 The Chinese Medicine Board of Australia regulates the industry.

 Other Melbourne practitioners may do ‘dry needling’, which uses the same needles as we do but it generally is done for muscle problems in the location of the pain.

 What is Comprehensive Chinese Pulse Diagnosis?

 Chinese pulse diagnosis is where a skilled practitioner reads your radial pulse at your wrist.